Panvala/panvala/README.md

 ## Release Notes

+### 0.4.0

+- Grant recipients can now retrieve their tokens from the token capacitor
+- Tokens staked on a slate can now be retrieved if the slate is approved by token holders.
+For slates that were not approved, the staked tokens are donated to the token capacitor to fund future grants.
+- The staking period for slates is now extended by 50% of the remaining time when a slate is staked.
+This prevents the equivalent behavior of "ebay sniping" to manipulate the ballot.
+- The ballot will now only display staked slates.
+- If a slate enters the ballot period uncontested by a competing slate, it will now automatically win the ballot.
+- Significant contract work has been added.
+See changelog for details

 ### 0.3.0

 - *Slate staking* has been added to the application.
 PAN token holders can now use their PAN tokens to stake on a specific slate to add that slate to Panvala's quarterly ballot.
 This staking can be be done during the creation of a slate OR afterwards by a seperate third party.
 For instance, some individuals will want to do the work of recommending a slate, but may not have the requisite tokens to add their slate to the ballot.
 In that instance, another party can stake their slate.